-Remuneration promotes Elisa's business strategy, long-term financial success and favourable development of shareholder value with the following Elisa remuneration principles:
+Remuneration promotes Elisa's business strategy and long-term financial success as well as the favourable development of shareholder value with the following Elisa remuneration principles:

-- Pay for performance is Elisa's main principle in remuneration.
-Elisa acknowledges and rewards good and sustainable performance and achievements that are in line with Elisa's strategy, and strive to establish a clear link between the company and employee performance and success.
-Further, Elisa ensures that the personnel understands how they can impact results. - Competitive, market driven and fair remuneration that enhances commitment ensures that Elisa can attract, motivate and retain the best employees.
-Remuneration benchmarks are regularily conducted against relevant geographic and industrial markets.
+- · Pay for performance is Elisa's main principle for remuneration.
+Elisa acknowledges and rewards good and sustainable performance and achievements that are in line with Elisa's strategy and strives to establish a clear link between the company's and employees' performance and success.
+Further, Elisa ensures that the personnel understand how they can impact the company's results. - Competitive, market-driven and fair remuneration that enhances commitment ensures that Elisa can attract, motivate and retain the best employees.
+Remuneration benchmarks are regularly conducted against relevant geographic and industrial markets.

 Effective communication of the remuneration principles and programmes ensures transparency internally and externally.
 Remuneration principles and programmes are communicated to employees and external stakeholders.
-Compliance with local laws and regulations and Elisa's remuneration principles is a perquisite for remuneration at Elisa.
+Compliance with local laws and regulations and with Elisa's remuneration principles is a perquisite for remuneration at Elisa.
 Internal controls have been implemented to ensure compliance.

-Remuneration of Elisa's personnel (including the Managing Director) is based on total remuneration that may, among other things, include both variable and fixed components as well as personnel benefits.
+Remuneration of Elisa's personnel (including the CEO) is based on total remuneration, which may, among other things, include both variable and fixed components as well as personnel benefits.
 The personnel are mainly subject to a performance-based remuneration scheme.
 In addition, Elisa's personnel, as a rule, are part of a long-term remuneration scheme, such as a personnel fund or a share-based remuneration scheme.

-The terms and conditions of employment relationships of the broader employee population (particularly with respect to remuneration) have been taken into account when designing this Remuneration Policy.
-The remuneration of the Managing Director is more focused on variable components of remuneration than the broader employee population.
-The aim of variable remuneration is to steer the Managing Director and the personnel towards the same objectives.
+The terms and conditions of employment relationships of the broader employee population (particularly with respect to remuneration) have been taken into account when drawing up this Remuneration Policy.
+The remuneration of the CEO is more focused on variable components of remuneration than the broader employee population.
+The aim of variable remuneration is to steer the CEO and the personnel towards the same objectives.

 Although the Board of Directors is not covered by the same overall remuneration as the personnel, the purpose of the remuneration of the Board is also to steer its activities towards the same long-term objectives of the company.
-The remuneration of the personnel, the Managing Director and the Board of Directors is regularly evaluated in relation to general market practices for persons acting in equivalent positions.
+The remuneration of the personnel, the CEO and the Board of Directors is regularly evaluated in relation to general market practices for persons acting in equivalent positions.

-The Remuneration Policy supports the execution of Elisa's strategy, is anchored to ambitious and sustainable targets, and takes into account all our stakeholders.
+The Remuneration Policy supports the execution of Elisa's strategy, is anchored to ambitious and sustainable targets, and takes into account all of our stakeholders.
 Remuneration structures are designed with appropriate consideration of the views and interests of stakeholders.